nebula-plugins/nebula-publishing-plugin/README.md

     }
     publishing {
       publications {
-        nebula(MavenPublication) {
+        nebula(MavenPublication) { // if maven-publish is applied
-          artifact project.tasks.testJar
+          artifact tasks.testJar

           pom.withXml { XmlProvider xml ->
-            // code to add dependencies into the pom under the test scope see source code nebula.plugin.publishing.maven.
+            // code to add dependencies into the pom under the test scope see source code nebula.plugin.publishing.publications.TestJarPlugin
           }
+        }
+        nebulaIvy(IvyPublication) { // if ivy-publish is applied
+          artifact tasks.testJar

+          descriptor.withXml { XmlProvider xml ->
+            // code to add dependencies into ivy.xml for the test scope }
         }
       }